Maryam-Nasseri/AI-Agents-Systems-and-Research/README.md

 AgentVerse is designed to facilitate the deployment of multiple LLM-based agents in various applications.
 AgentVerse primarily provides two frameworks: task-solving and simulation.

 ## AutoGen agentic system
+AutoGen is a Multi-agent multi-task agentic framework.
+AutoGen is the collaboration between humans and multiple agentic systems.